xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 3. Select your owner account, enter a unique **repository name**, make sure it is set to **Public**, and then select **Create repository**.

+> NOTE:  When selecting **Public**, any connection information will be published to the github repo.
+Ensure you follow the delete steps at the end of this to remove any sensitive information.

     ![In the New Repository section, the Repository name field is set to serverless-architecture-lab, and the Public radio button is selected.
 At the bottom, the Create repository button is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image99.png 'New Repository section')

 4. On your new repository page, copy the **HTTPS git path** to your clipboard, using the **button** provided.